Why Smiling Frequently Is Important, Even When You Don't Feel Like It.

 A genuine, bright smile is a wonderful gift to give, and to receive!

-Find out about Leap Into Your Power Coaching with Caroline Carr (Guaranteed to help you smile more!)
+Find out about Find Your Oomph Coaching with Caroline Carr (Guaranteed to help you smile more!)

 © May18th 2020 Caroline Carr

 After working in the theatre and television for several years, Caroline taught drama, voice and speech in schools and prisons before becoming a life coach and hypnotherapist with a practice in Harley Street.
 Her personal and professional experience led to her developing a passion for teaching others how to find inner strength, confidence, positivity and joy.
 Hence she created Find Your Oomph.
 Caroline is the author of several books on mental health and women's health, and has been featured in the national press and interviewed on radio and TV.